 - Audio should be edited in 5-7 minute segments

-All research must adhere local IRB guidelines.
-Additionally, if informants are directly quoted or their words paraphrased then authors must notify them of the potential publication in the Occasional Paper series.
+All research must adhere to local IRB guidelines.
+For submissions that do not fall under the oversight of IRB, if informants are directly quoted or their words paraphrased, then authors must notify them of the potential publication in the Occasional Paper Series.

 Authors must have signed permissions to use images of people and/or their work.
 If the submission is accepted, we will ask you to confirm that you have this informed consent documentation by submitting an Informed Consent Documentation form.
 The public aspect of an online journal makes this especially important.